filopedraz/filopedraz/README.md

 ### 🤖 About

 I am a Computer Engineer with a Double Master in Data Science and Big Data.

-- 🇮🇹 Italian
-- 🎾 Padel Addicted
-- 🌍 Digital Nomad

 ### 💼 Work

-Currently working at [Prem](https://premai.io).
-My past roles include CTO at 🇸🇪 [Grand](https://grand.io) and Data Engineer at 🇸🇪 [Gavagai](https://gavagai.io).
+My past roles include CTO at 🇨🇭 [Prem](https://premai.io), CTO at 🇸🇪 [Grand](https://grand.io) and Data Engineer at 🇸🇪 [Gavagai](https://gavagai.io).
 Check out more about my experience [here](./docs/work_experience.md).

 ### 🛠️ Open Source

-Trying to build something private and valuable for Companies and Developers with [Prem](https://github.com/premAI-io/prem-app).
+Thinking... while vibe-coding...

 ### 🤙 Contact